-Magento 2.0 was released last year and has already impressed ecommerce professionals with its new features and improvements.
+Magento 2 was released in 2017 and quickly impressed eCommerce professionals with its new features and improvements

-The development community have also been very positive about the changes; commenting that it’s more modular and extensible – the platform is more powerful and easier to modify.
+The development community were also very positive about the changes; commenting that it is now more modular and extensible – the platform is more powerful and easier to modify.

-SEO considerations were an important part of the development of Magento 2.0 and it promises to be faster and more flexible than what we’ve seen before.
+SEO considerations were an important part of the development of Magento 2 and it promised to be faster and more flexible than what we have seen before.

 About The Guide

-PushON have spent some time looking at Magento 2.0 in order to evaluate it from a pure SEO perspective.
+PushON has spent some time looking at Magento 2 to evaluate it from a pure SEO perspective.

 - Many issues from Magento 1.9.x have been carried over and many of the same steps to fix them will still be necessary.

 - Substantial improvements in existing functionalities (and new features) are available “out of the box” for the first time.

 As Magento Solution Partners, PushON has produced the following guide to help site owners, developers and SEOs get the most out of Magento 2.X.